saitho/image-datamosher/README.md

 ## What is this?

 This tool was inspired by [Overwatch's Sombra ARG](https://wiki.gamedetectives.net/index.php?title=Sombra_ARG).
 There was an image which was datamoshed.
-Computing the difference of the datamoshed image and the original image revealed a text.
+By computing the difference between the original image and the datamoshed image one could reveal a hidden text.

-This tool enables you to create a datamoshed image using a source image and a text.
+This tool enables you to create a such a datamoshed image based on a source image and a text.

 ## How does it work?